The anomaly that was not meant IIB: Duality anomalies of type IIB string theory

 The other possibility is that there is a canonical choice of quadratic refinement for each $\text{Spin-}\GL^+(2,\mathbb{Z})$ manifold, even if we cannot construct it at present.
 Although we cannot rigorously prove it, this is the more natural possibility consistent with M-/F-theory duality, since M-theory only requires an $\mathfrak{m}^c$ structure to make sense \cite{FH21}, and at no point does one need to specify data analogous to a quadratic refinement.
 A related comment here is that similar considerations apply to compactifications in any number of dimensions.
 Indeed, given an F-theory compactification on an elliptically fibered space $Y_{D}$, reduction on a circle takes us to M-theory on $Y_{D}$ (in the limit of large elliptic fiber), so duality again suggests that this additional structure should not be required to make sense of the corresponding F-theory backgrounds.\footnote{In the context of F-theory in its original formulation as a 12d theory \cite{Vafa:1996xn} on a background geometry of signature $10+2$, the corresponding graviton supermultiplet contains both a 4-form potential $C_4$ and a privileged 1-form $\mu$ (see e.g. \cite{Castellani:1982ke, Nishino:1997gq}), and as proposed in \cite{Heckman:2017uxe}, this can alternatively be formulated in terms of a chiral 5-form $C_5$ which produces the 4-form of $10+2$ supergravity via $C_4 = \mu \cdot C_5$ as in \cite{Heckman:2017uxe}.
 Viewing 10d type IIB supergravity as an edge mode of this bulk 12d theory, there is a corresponding topological coupling $\mu \wedge C_5 \wedge dC_5$.
 Reduction on a timelike circle descends to the 11d topological term we have been discussing, while reduction on a null circle passes directly to the 10d edge mode theory and the theory of a chiral 4-form in ten dimensions.
 It would be interesting to make further contact between our current analysis and the more speculative aspects of \cite{Heckman:2017uxe}, but we defer such issues to future work.}

 Given this state of affairs, in this paper we will \emph{assume} that there is a canonical choice of quadratic refinement for each $\text{Spin-}\GL^+(2,\mathbb{Z})$ manifold.
 In fact, in most cases that will be of interest to us later on, we will be able to determine which quadratic refinement should be chosen in each manifold we consider, solely from the requirement of anomaly cancellation.
 Amazingly, we will find that anomalies can always be cancelled by some (essentially unique) choice of quadratic refinement.
-Thus, our results should be regarded as a ``bottom-up'' approach, which turns out to provide experimental evidence suggesting that the choice of quadratic refinement is indeed unique.
+Thus, our results should be regarded as a ``bottom-up'' approach, in which we are able to bootstrap the correct quadratic refinement.
+In turn, this can be interpreted as providing experimental evidence suggesting that the choice of quadratic refinement is indeed unique.
 However, since we are only interested in anomalies involving the duality bundle, we will set $\breve{c}=0$ for the time being.
 That being said, the term $\tilde{\mathcal{Q}}(\breve{c})$ will make an important appearance later on.

 \end{itemize}

 Putting the above contributions together, we recover \eq{ath}.
 As a cross-check of the above, one can evaluate the anomaly theory on a manifold $X$ with $[X] = 0$ in $\Omega_{11}^{\Spin\text{-}\GL^+(2, \Z)}$, i.e., $X$ bounds a Spin-$\GL^+(2, \Z)$ $12$-manifold $Y$.
 The APS index theorems \eq{i1}, \eq{i2} and \eq{i3} (after taking into account the Arf invariant contribution, too) allow one to rewrite \eq{ath} as